16 Years Running a Business: What Actually Worked

-Most business advice comes from people who’ve read about business.
+Look, most business advice comes from people who read about business.
 This comes from someone who’s lived it.
-I’ve made expensive mistakes.
 I’ve had months where client payments didn’t come through and rent was due anyway.
-I’ve also had years where revenue grew 104% without me adding a single hour of work.
+I’ve also had years where revenue grew 104% without adding a single hour of work.
 The difference between those two states came down to a handful of lessons that took way too long to learn.

 Cash Flow Is Everything